Cosmological perturbations and gravitational waves in the general Einstein-vector theory: The scalar perturbations

 ~\

-In this section, we have analyzed the dynamics of the scalar perturbations in the general Einstein-vector theory under the gauge condition $\alpha=0,\; E=0$.
-First, for the case $\bar{A}\ne 0$ and ($\beta_{1}\ne 0$ or $\beta_{4}\ne 0$), in addition to one dynamical degree of freedom arising from matter perturbations, the theory possesses two dynamical degrees of freedom in the scalar sector.
-In this case, the ghost-free conditions~\eqref{ghost-scalar-1212252} and~\eqref{ghostFree2-scalar-152233} must be satisfied, implying that the theory is ghost-free only in the large $|\vec{k}|$ regime.
-In the small-scale limit, scalar GWs exhibit a single independent mode with a nonluminal propagation speed when $\beta_{2}\ne 0$ or $\beta_{4}\ne 0$, while the propagation speed reduces to that of light when $\beta_{2}=0$ and $\beta_{4}=0$.
-Laplacian stability further requires that the condition~\eqref{laplacian-scalarSmallScale-162116} must be satisfied.
-Second, for the case $\bar{A}=0$ and $Q_{\bar{A}}\ne 0$, besides the single dynamical degree of freedom associated with matter perturbations, there exists only one additional dynamical scalar degree of freedom with a superluminal propagation speed, which does not contribute to GWs.
-In this case, the ghost-free condition is $Q_{\bar{A}}>0$, and in the small-scale limit the Laplacian stability condition reduces to Eq.~\eqref{laplacian-A0-161120}.
-Finally, for the case $\bar{A}\ne 0$ with $\beta_{1}=\beta_{4}=0$, or $\bar{A}=0$ with $Q_{\bar{A}}=0$, the theory admits only a single dynamical degree of freedom originating from matter perturbations.
-The above results are summarized in Table~\ref{scalar-conclusion-181017}.
+{In this section, we have analyzed the dynamics of scalar perturbations in the general Einstein-vector theory under the gauge condition $\alpha=E=0$, together with the small-scale limit.
+We first investigated the stability of linear scalar perturbations, which requires the Hamiltonian to be positive definite.
+For the parameter subspace $\bar{A}\ne 0$ and ($\beta_{1}\ne 0$ or $\beta_{4}\ne 0$), in addition to one dynamical degree of freedom arising from matter perturbations, the theory contains two additional dynamical degrees of freedom in the scalar gravitational sector.
+We found that, without imposing further restrictions beyond the assumptions $|\beta_{1}|,|\beta_{2}|,|\beta_{4}|\ll 1$, the full stability conditions generally cannot be satisfied in this case.
+However, if one focuses only on the stability of the plane-wave sector, the stability conditions become significantly less restrictive and can be satisfied under the condition given in Eq.~\eqref{stab-20265132059}.
+For the parameter subspace $\bar{A}\ne 0$ and $\beta_{1}=\beta_{4}=0$, as well as for the parameter subspace $\bar{A}= 0$ and $Q_{\bar{A}}=0$, the theory possesses only one dynamical degree of freedom arising from matter perturbations.
+In these cases, the stability condition reduces simply to $\bar{p}_{m,n} \ge 0$.
+For the parameter subspace $\bar{A}= 0$ and $Q_{\bar{A}}\ne 0$, besides one matter dynamical degree of freedom, the theory contains an extra dynamical scalar degree of freedom originating from the gravitational sector.
+In this case, stability requires both $Q_{\bar{A}} > 0$~\eqref{stabilitySs1-20265122155} and $\bar{p}_{m,n} \ge 0$~\eqref{stabilitySs2-20265122155}.
+We then investigated the propagation properties of scalar GWs and found that propagating scalar GW modes arise only in the parameter subspace $\bar{A}\ne 0$ and ($\beta_{1}\ne 0$ or $\beta_{4}\ne 0$).
+In the small-scale limit and for plane-wave solutions, the scalar GW sector contains a single independent propagating mode with, in general, a nonluminal propagation speed.
+This propagation speed reduces to the speed of light in the special case $\beta_{2}=0$ and $\beta_{4}=0$.
+The main conclusions of this analysis are summarized in Table~\ref{scalar-conclusion-181017}.}